Marit Kragt

 Industrial relevance

 I am Director of the Centre for Agricultural Economics and Development.
-We aim to do research that improves the sustainability and profitability of the agricultural sector.
-We have a specific interest in climate change mitigation, regenerative agriculture, and sustainable international development.
+We do research that aims to improve the sustainability and profitability of the agricultural sector.
+We have a specific interest in climate change mitigation, benefit-cost analysis, regenerative agriculture, and sustainable international development.
 You can find information about us on our website.
 Feel free to contact me about collaboration and research possibilities.

 Funding overview